 If a person drinks sugary liquids on a regular basis, the repeated spikes in blood glucose can overload the pancreas and liver, causing health problems.

 Sodas tend to contain the highest amounts of liquid sugar.
-A 12-ounce can of soda contains about 8 tsp of sugar, or 130 empty calories.
+A 12-ounce can of soda contains about

 The following drinks may also contain liquid sugar:

 Examples of packaged foods that may contain added sugar include: